magynhard/halflife_goldsrc_linux_font_patches/README.md

 ### How the patch works

-At first it will install a free, readable font similar to the original one.
-Then it will add a additional scheme file to the game without touching any existing original file.
-The scheme refers to the installed font as well as using fonts from the *Noto* and *Liberation* font family.
+At first it will install a free, readable font for chatting, similar to the original one.
+Then it will add and apply custom scheme files.
+The scheme refers to the installed font as well as using fonts from the *Noto* font family.

 # Installation
 ## Automatic installer